 If uterine fibroids go untreated, they will usually continue to grow in size and number.
 When this happens, the symptoms will only continue to get worse.
 This typically means the patient will begin to feel more pain and cramping as their bleeding becomes heavier and heavier.

 Get treated | Uterine Fibroids | Greater New York and NJ

-American Fibroid Centers has been serving the New Jersey and Greater New York metropolitan area for many years.
-We are proud to offer non-hospital based outpatient centers in West Orange, NJ, New York, NY, Queens, NY, and Fishkill, NY to best serve our clients.
+American Fibroid Centers has been serving the New Jersey and Greater New York metropolitan areas for many years.
+We are proud to offer non-hospital-based outpatient centers in West Orange, NJ, New York, NY, Queens, NY, Harlem, NY, Brooklyn, NY, and Fishkill, NY to best serve our clients.
 If you've been recently diagnosed with uterine fibroids and are searching for innovative treatment options or alternatives to a hysterectomy, contact us today.